Links on Android Authority may earn us a commission. Learn more.

-Modern smartphones are fascinating.
-These little computers have enough storage and power to have our whole digital lives in them.
+Modern smartphones are fascinating machines.
+These tiny computers have enough power to have our whole digital lives stored.
 And if it doesn’t fit in the phone, it certainly does in the cloud.
-All our music, images and conversations live inside these nifty gadgets.
-It’s rather convenient, but it also leaves the door open for intruders.
+All our music, images, and conversations live inside these nifty gadgets.
+It’s rather convenient, but it also makes you a target for spying.

-And there’s plenty of possible spies to be worried about.
-For starters, hackers and other digital attackers are out there trying to get your personal information.
-Then you also have to worry about jealous boyfriends/girlfriends, your phone’s past owners and even the government.
+There are plenty of possible spies to be worried about.
+For starters, hackers, scammers, and other digital attackers are out there trying to get your personal information.
+Then you also have to worry about jealous boyfriends/girlfriends, your phone’s past owners, parents, and even the government.

-How can you even know if your Android phone or tablet is being monitored, spied on or tracked?
+How can you even know when someone is spying on your Android phone or tablet?
 It’s a bit tricky, but there are a few red flags you can look for.
 Let’s show you some of them.

 Battery life suddenly dropping

-Noticing that a phone doesn’t last as much as it did when first purchased is a normal thing.
-After all, these batteries start dying with time.
+Noticing a phone doesn’t last as much as it did when first purchased is normal.
+Batteries start dying with time.
 Plus, you are probably throwing more work at devices as you continue to expand your app collection.
-But sudden drops in battery life are not normal.
+But sudden drops in battery life are not typical.

-Remember, tracking software can take up a lot of resources.
-These are working in the background, running your GPS and doing other things… sometimes all the time.
+Tracking software can take up a lot of resources.
+These are working in the background, running your GPS, and doing other things… sometimes all the time.
 Unexpected battery drains could mean someone is tracking your device, or it could be something else in your phone pulling all that juice.
 Check the link below to see if your phone could be dying for reasons other than spies.

 Check your precious data

-A tracking app will often try to update the attacker constantly.
-This means it will need data… and plenty of it.
-Are you noticing unusual usage of your data pool?
+A tracking app will try to update the attacker constantly.
+This means it will need data… and often plenty of it.
+Are you noticing unusual usage of your data?
 A possible attack could be the reason why this is happening.

 Temperature suddenly rising

 Is your phone getting a little too hot?
-This is normal during hard-core gaming sessions or while charging, but it shouldn’t happen when your phone is idle, sitting in your pocket or doing light tasks.
-If you are noticing unusual temperatures on your handset, you should keep an eye open.
+This is normal during hard-core gaming sessions or while charging, but it shouldn’t happen when your phone is idle, sitting in your pocket, or doing light tasks.
+If you notice unusual temperatures on your handset, it might have fallen victim to spying.

-We are not talking about paranormal activity… though sometimes it may seem like it.
+We aren’t talking about paranormal activity… though sometimes it may seem like it.
 Sometimes phones that are being spied on make weird noises during calls.
-This could include white noise, beeping or simple echoing.
-Of course, we all have bad reception sometimes, but it shouldn’t be a habitual thing.
+This could include white noise, beeping, or simple echoing.
+Of course, we all have lousy reception sometimes, but it shouldn’t be habitual.

-Other usual signs that your device may have been compromised are random boots and shutdowns.
-Now, don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior going on.
+Other usual signs that your device may have been compromised are random reboots and shutdowns.
+Don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior.

 Are you getting some weird text messages?
-Maybe ones with a bunch of letters and numbers that seem to be code.
-Maybe just random talk from unknown numbers.
+Maybe ones with many letters and numbers that seem to be code.
+Perhaps just random talk from unknown numbers.
 They can be anything, really.

-Attackers often use these to communicate with the device and give it a command.
-If an attacker needs your location, for example, he can request it by sending you a message with a pre-determined code.
+Attackers often use these to communicate with devices and give them commands.
+For example, if an attacker needs your location, he can request it by sending you a message with a pre-determined code.

 Have you noticed some weird apps showing up out of nowhere?
-This could be due to malware or spyware, which can often download and install apps on your smartphone without any approval.
+These could result from malware or spyware, which can often download and install apps on your smartphone without approval.

 How can I fight spying and tracking apps?